WHY WE LOVE THEM

 - Ecotours galore, in which you can check out Great Abaco’s unique wild horses and parrots, get a gander at the Bahamian rock iguana or swim with dolphins and stingrays.

 Mid-December through mid-April is high season, so you’ll find bargains May through November—technically the rainy season, though hard rain isn’t usually a problem here, and hurricanes hardly ever happen.

 WHAT TO PACK

-Bathing suits, polarized sunglasses, sunblock, camera, U.S. passport, binoculars (if you’re a birder).
+Bathing suits, polarized sunglasses, sunblock, camera, U.S. passport, U.S. dollars in small denominations (widely accepted along with Bahamian dollars), binoculars (if you’re a birder).
 For evenings, "smart casual" clothing; a small number of the fancier restaurants request that men wear jackets at dinner.

 WHAT TO BUY

 Pink conch "pearls," Androsia printed batik fabric or clothing, hot-pepper sauce, Junkanoo and Bahama Mama dolls, natural sponges.